Mango-Inc/rufus-lucky-lab-rat/README.md

 ## Rufus, The Lucky Lab Rat

 Rufus is a state-of-the-art AI lab rat and lunch bell software.
-See Medium post [todo] for details.
+See [Medium post](https://medium.com/@nicdahlquist/lucky-lab-rat-how-ai-saved-our-company-22bf1d5ebbb4) for details.

 For Mango employees, see [our internal version](https://github.com/Mango-Inc/rufus).